 Asian (Not Hispanic or Latino) - Include all employees who identify as Asian males in Column F and as Asian females in Column L.

-American Indian or Alaska Native (Not Hispanic or Latino) - Include all employees who identify as American Indian or Alaska Native males in Column G and as American Indian or Alaska Native females in Column M.
+Native American or Alaska Native (Not Hispanic or Latino) - Include all employees who identify as Native American or Alaska Native males in Column G and as Native American or Alaska Native females in Column M.